mehulmundhava/ship-ai/README.md

 ## 🙏 Acknowledgments

 - Built on LangGraph for agent orchestration
-- Uses FAISS for efficient vector search
+- Uses PostgreSQL pgvector for efficient vector search
 - Original architecture from `ship-ai` project